Professor Enda Duffy

-- Attendance and participation in your discussion section (10% of course grade).
+- Section attendance and participation (10% of course grade).

-- All of the above course assignments must be completed, and at least six discussion sections must be attended, in order to receive a passing grade for the course.
+- All of the above course assignments must be completed, and at least five discussion sections must be attended, in order to receive a passing grade for the course.

-Attendance in section is necessary, and each absence is a missed opportunity in multiple ways: to engage with the material, to provide your peers with the benefit of your perspective and insights, to gain a deeper understanding of the course's material and concerns, and (least importantly, in my opinion) to earn points for section participation.
-Because weekly discussion sections are essentially an assignment to contribute to the group's discussion that week in a productive way, I do not distinguish between
+Attendance in section is necessary, and each absence is a missed opportunity in multiple ways: to engage with the material, to provide your peers with the benefit of your perspective and insights, to gain a deeper understanding of the course concerns, and (least importantly, in my opinion) to earn points for section participation.
+I do not distinguish between

-unexcused absences — so if you miss section, be sure that you are missing section for a reason that you think is important enough that you are willing to give up points for that week.
+unexcused absences, so if you miss section, be sure that you are missing section for a reason that you think is important enough that you are willing to give up points for that week.
 (If you have a genuinely extraordinary situation that results in multiple absences and is truly unavoidable, please see me: perhaps we can work something out.)
-If you miss more than four discussion sections, you will automatically fail the course, but missing any at all will hurt your grade.
+If you miss more than three sections, you will receive no credit for section attendance and participation; if you miss more than five sections, you will automatically fail the course.

 Simply showing up at section each week is not sufficient to earn participation points: please remember that this is a discussion section.
-You should be aware from the beginning of the quarter that merely showing up in section does not earn you any points in this category: your participation grade is based primarily on the degree to which you make meaningful contributions to the group discourse on a regular basis.
-I have only three basic expectations related to discussion: that you contribute meaningfully to the group's discourse; that you arrive promptly in section prepared to discuss the readings in a nuanced and engaged manner; and that everyone in section treat each other respectfully during discussions, even (especially!) when disagreements arise.
+Your participation grade is largely based on the degree to which you make meaningful contributions to the group discourse on a regular basis.
+Besides attendance, I have only three basic expectations related to discussion: that you contribute meaningfully to the group's discourse; that you arrive promptly in section prepared to discuss the readings in a nuanced and engaged manner; and that everyone in section treat each other respectfully during discussions, even (especially!) when disagreements arise.

-Doing all of the reading listed on the course syllabus is a basic expectation for for all students in this class.
-None of the readings are optional.
-If you do not have the time to do all of the reading, or are unwilling to read all of the assigned texts, then this is not an appropriate class for you to take, and you are unlikely to receive a grade that satisfies you.
 You should always prepare for lecture by reading the assigned texts carefully and critically.
 This will help you to draw the full benefit out of lecture and section, and will help you make meaningful contributions in discussion.
-It is also a good way to stay prepared for quizzes and the final exam, and to be ready to write your papers.
+It is also a good way to stay prepared for the midterm and final exams, and to be ready to write your papers.

 You should spend a substantial amount of time and attention on the assigned texts.
-Simply scanning texts quickly is not enough: you need to participate actively in the reading process, and to engage thoughtfully with what you are reading by looking up unfamiliar words (or words or phrases used in unfamiliar ways), interrogating your own understanding of the texts, and perhaps by doing background reading.
+Simply scanning texts quickly is not enough: you need to participate actively in the reading process, and to engage thoughtfully with what you are reading by looking up unfamiliar words (or words or phrases used in unfamiliar ways), interrogating your own understanding of the texts, and perhaps by doing background reading on aspects of Irish culture, history, and mythology that are relevant to the day's reading assignment.
 You are likely to find it helpful to read with a pen in your hand, and to use it to highlight/underline and make annotations as you read.
 (Students who read actively and who take a direct, personal interest in the texts are also very likely to score better on assignments and exams than students who simply move their eyes quickly over the printed words.)
 You are also likely to find that giving texts, especially short texts, multiple readings is worthwhile, because it will result in a deeper, richer understanding of them.

 You should always have completed the assigned readings by the date indicated on the syllabus.
 You should always bring the week's readings with you to section and to lecture.

-Unless you have a genuinely extraordinary situation, I do not accept papers more than two weeks late, or late papers after the final exam — I also will not grant extensions beyond these deadlines under ordinary circumstances.
-Note that failing to turn in an assignment within these time limits will result in an automatic non-passing grade for the course, as it is necessary to complete all course requirements in a timely fashion in order to pass.
+Unless you have a genuinely extraordinary situation, I do not accept papers after the final exam — I also will not grant extensions beyond the final under ordinary circumstances.
+Note that failing to turn in an assignment within this time limit will result in an automatic failing grade for the course, as it is necessary to complete all course requirements in a timely fashion in order to pass.

 If you wish to dispute a grade you have received on a paper, you should provide a written statement indicating specific reasons why your grade should be different, and should take my comments on your paper into account.
 This statement should be delivered to me in person, dropped off in my box in English department mail room, or sent to me by email.
 You must also provide me with a copy of your paper that has my comments on it.
 We will then schedule an appointment to discuss your paper grade.
 I do not re-evaluate papers based on general claims such as

 It is your responsibility to ensure that you can receive email at your U-Mail address, and that you check your U-Mail address regularly.
 Although I do not often contact students by email (except to respond to emails that you send me), I may occasionally make general announcements in this way, or contact you personally about important issues.
-Emails that I or Professor Waid send out are considered to be course material for which you are responsible for reading in the same way and to the same degree that you are responsible for reading the texts listed on the syllabus, and failure to notice an email, or having a full email box, does not exempt you from your responsibility to be aware of these announcements.
+Emails that I or Professor Duffy send out are considered to be course material for which you are responsible to the same degree that you are responsible for reading the texts listed on the syllabus, and failure to notice an email, or having a full email box, does not exempt you from your responsibility to be aware of these announcements.

 Anything and everything you turn in for class must represent your own original work.
-Although your papers may build on existing scholarship — excellent work often does — you must always make it perfectly clear, using established academic practices, which words and ideas in your paper are yours and which originate elsewhere.
+Although your research paper will almost certainly build on existing scholarship, you must always make it perfectly clear, using established academic practices, which words and ideas in your paper are yours and which originate elsewhere.
 Your ultimate guide to all questions about plagiarism should be the MLA Handbook for Writers of Research Papers, Seventh Edition, which has a fairly comprehensive discussion of the subject in section two.

 If you have questions about plagiarism or how to properly attribute the language and ideas of others, please see me after class or section, or during my office hours.